-Analysis of the 2012 CLRP shows dramatic reductions of emissions of all three main pollutants between 2002 and 2020, followed by a leveling off and then a slight increase between 2030 and 2040 for some mobile source emissions.
+Analysis of the 2014 CLRP shows reductions of emissions of all three main pollutants between now and 2020, followed by a leveling off and then a slight increase between 2030 and 2040 for some mobile source emissions.
 The data show that estimated emissions are well within the mobile source emissions budget for each pollutant for 2017, 2020, 2030, and 2040.
 These results reflect the impact of better vehicle standards, cleaner fuels, and fleet turnover, as well as travel demand and operations management and transit investments.
 Absent any further improvements to the vehicle fleet, however, once the fleet has undergone a complete replacement, the amount of mobile source emissions will begin to rise due to overall increases in vehicle miles of travel (VMT).

 The Air Quality Conformity Report is available by clicking here.